Parthmagicss/Parthmagicss/README.md

 - 🤝 I’m looking for help with **GEN Ai Development**

-- 👨‍💻 All of my projects are available at [https://github.com/Parthmagicss?tab=repositories](https://github.com/Parthmagicss?tab=repositories)
+- 👨‍💻 All of my projects are available at [Click Here!](https://github.com/Parthmagicss?tab=repositories)

 - 💬 Ask me about **Data Analytics and ML**